slatedocs/slate/source/index.md

 Invite setup@astronomer.io user to be a project member to your Keen IO database(s), so we can see the events that are being generated (you can remove us later).

 And please report any issues, confusing steps, etc. you encounter in the process.
-Or any feedback of any kind :) Drop email to [setup@astronomer.io](mailto:setup@astronomer.io).
+Or any feedback of any kind :) The fastest way to get a response from us is to join our [developer slack channel](astronomerchat.slack.com) but you can always send us a good ol' fashioned email at [setup@astronomer.io](mailto:setup@astronomer.io).
+We'll probably respond to that too.

 # Frequently Asked Questions